What is Velocardiofacial Syndrome (VCFS) / 22q11 Deletion Syndrome?

 Causes of Velocardiofacial Syndrome

-Researchers have been interested in this question for a number of years.
-While the exact cause of velocardiofacial syndrome remains unknown, investigators have identified an associated chromosomal defect in people with velocardiofacial syndrome.
+While the exact cause of velocardiofacial syndrome remains unknown, researchers have identified a chromosomal change in people with velocardiofacial syndrome.

 Most children identified as having velocardiofacial syndrome are missing a small piece of chromosome 22.
-This so-called “deletion” is located at a region of the chromosome called 22q11.2.
+This deletion is located at a part of the chromosome called 22q11.2.

-There is a specific genetic test for the diagnosis of this condition called a “FISH analysis” that can be performed in many medical centers, including the Heart Institute at Cincinnati Children's.
+There is a specific genetic test for the diagnosis of this condition called a “FISH analysis” that can be performed in the Heart Institute at Cincinnati Children's.

 In studying some families with velocardiofacial syndrome, scientists have determined that it is an autosomal dominant disorder.
 This means that only one of the parents needs to have the chromosomal change in order to pass it along to a child.

-A parent with velocardiofacial syndrome has a 50/50 chance of having a child with it.
-However, it is estimated that velocardiofacial syndrome is inherited this way in only 10 percent to 15 percent of cases.
+A parent with velocardiofacial syndrome has a 50 / 50 chance of having a child with it.
+It is estimated that velocardiofacial syndrome is inherited this way in only 10 to 15 percent of cases.
 Most of the time neither of the parents has the syndrome nor carries the defective gene, and the cause of the deletion is called “sporadic.”

 - Long face with prominent upper jaw